UniversalDevicesInc-PG3/Virtual/POLYGLOT_CONFIG.md

     78              switch
     79              dimmer or generic
-    82              temperature     (will be displayed as farenheit) 85              temperaturec or temperaturecr   (will be displayed as celsius) (the r can be used to note raw data)
+    82              temperature     (will be displayed as farenheit) 85              temperaturec or temperaturecr   (will be displayed as celsius) (the r can be used to note raw data if you prefer)